The alternative to Hell is the glorious joy that awaits those who will follow Jesus Christ. — Billy Graham

 Two Roads To Eternity - Heaven And Hell

-Today, in the Devotionals Daily newsletter I received in my email, from faithgateway.com, I read an excerpt from Billy Graham’s final book, Where I Am
+In a Devotionals Daily newsletter I received in my email, from faithgateway.com, I read an excerpt from Billy Graham’s final book, Where I Am.

 When asked, “Where is Heaven?”
 Billy Graham wisely replied, “Heaven is where Jesus Christ is, and I’m going to Him soon.”